 The amount of space at the end of flash to reserve.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
+This must be a multiple of page boundary.
 This reserved space is not erased when the application is updated, providing non-volatile storage that can be used for parameters.